I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 5. Falcon Structures’ request a quote bot

-This is a perfect example of using automation to remove friction when it matters most.
-It turns a static form into an interactive chat, which can seriously speed up the time it takes to go from casual interest to a real sales call.
+This is a perfect example of using HubSpot's automation to remove friction.
+It turns a static form into an interactive chat, which can significantly speed up the time it takes to go from casual interest to a real sales call.

 What's great about it: